Hermitian Yang-Mills connections on pullback bundles: Introduction

-We first show that if one can solve the HYM equation on $B$, one can also solve it for the pulled back bundle on $X$. \begin{theorem} Let $\pi: (X,H) \to (B,L)$ be a fibration.
-Suppose that $E \to B$ is a holomorphic vector bundle admitting a hermitian Yang--Mills connection with respect to $\omega_B \in c_1(L).$ Then for any $\omega_X \in c_1 (H)$ there are connections $A_k$ on $\pi^* E$ which are hermitian Yang--Mills with respect to $\omega_X + k \pi^* \omega_B$ for all $k \gg 0$. \end{theorem} This result is quite natural, as for $k$ large enough, the global geometry of $(X,L_k)$ is governed by that of $(B,L^k)$.
+We first show that if one can solve the HYM equation for a simple bundle on $B$, one can also solve it for the pulled back bundle on $X$.
+We also relate the solutions on $X$ to the pullback of the solution on $B$. \begin{theorem} Let $\pi: (X,H) \to (B,L)$ be a holomorphic submersion with connected fibres.
+Suppose that $E \to B$ is a simple holomorphic vector bundle admitting an hermitian Yang--Mills connection $A$ with respect to $\omega_B \in c_1(L).$ Then for any $\omega_X \in c_1 (H)$ there are connections $A_k$ on $\pi^* E$ which are hermitian Yang--Mills with respect to $\omega_X + k \pi^* \omega_B$ for all $k \gg 0$.
+Moreover, the sequence $(A_k)$ converges to $\pi^*A$ in any Sobolev norm. \end{theorem} This result is quite natural, as for $k$ large enough, the global geometry of $(X,L_k)$ is governed by that of $(B,L^k)$.
 From the Hitchin--Kobayashi correspondence it follows that pullback preserves stability for adiabatic classes. \begin{corollary} Suppose $E$ is a slope stable vector bundle on $(B,L)$.
 Then for all $k \gg 0$, the pullback bundle $\pi^*E \to X$ is slope stable with respect to $L_k$. \end{corollary} On the other hand, the leading order of the slope of a pullback bundle on $(X, L_k)$ is its slope on $(B,L)$.
-The following is then straightforward. \begin{proposition} Suppose $E$ is a slope unstable vector bundle on $(B,L)$.
-Then for all $k \gg 0$, the pullback bundle $\pi^*E \to X$ is slope unstable with respect to $L_k$. \end{proposition} The main result of this paper deals with the more subtle situation of pulling back a slope semistable vector bundle.
-Such a bundle $E \to B$ admits a Jordan--H\"older filtration by subsheaves $0 = \cF_0 \subset \cF_1 \subset \hdots \subset \cF_l = E$ with corresponding stable quotients $\cG_i = \frac{\cF_i}{\cF_{i-1}}$ for $i=1, \hdots, l$ of slope $\mu_L(\cG_i)=\mu_L(E)$.
-In particular, the graded object of this filtration $\Gr(E):=\bigoplus_{i=1}^l \cG_i$ is polystable.
+The following is then straightforward. \begin{proposition} Suppose $E$ is a strictly slope unstable vector bundle on $(B,L)$.
+Then for all $k \gg 0$, the pullback bundle $\pi^*E \to X$ is strictly slope unstable with respect to $L_k$. \end{proposition}

+The main result of this paper deals with the more subtle situation of pulling back a slope semistable vector bundle.
+Such a bundle $E \to B$ admits a Jordan--H\"older filtration by subsheaves $0 = \cF_0 \subset \cF_1 \subset \hdots \subset \cF_\ell = E$ with corresponding stable quotients $\cG_i = \frac{\cF_i}{\cF_{i-1}}$ for $i=1, \hdots, \ell$ of slope $\mu_L(\cG_i)=\mu_L(E)$.
+In particular, the graded object of this filtration $\Gr(E):=\bigoplus_{i=1}^\ell \cG_i$ is polystable.
 For technical reasons, we will assume $\Gr(E)$ to be locally free, and identify it with the associated vector bundle.
 From Theorem \ref{thm:stablecase}, it follows that its pullback to $(X,L_k)$, for $k$ large, is a direct sum of stable bundles, possibly of different slopes.
-The next theorem shows that the various stable components of $\Gr(E)$ and their {\it adiabatic slopes} govern the stability of $\pi^*E$.
+The next theorem shows that, under some technical assumptions, the various stable components of $\Gr(E)$ and their {\it adiabatic slopes} govern the stability of $\pi^*E$.